anovos/anovos/README.md

 # Quick Start

-The easiest way to try out _Anovos_ and explore its capabilities is through the provided [examples](/examples) that you can run via Docker without the need to install anything on your local machine:
+The easiest way to try out _Anovos_ and explore its capabilities is through the provided [examples](/examples) that you can run via Docker without the need to install anything on your local machine.
+To install Docker in your local machine please refer the following [guide](https://docs.docker.com/desktop/).

 ```bash
 # Launch an anovos-examples Docker container